Multirious/bevy_tween/README.md

 # `bevy_tween`

-An ECS-based [Bevy](https://github.com/bevyengine/bevy) procedural and asset animation library.
+[Bevy](https://github.com/bevyengine/bevy) procedural and keyframe animation library.

 This is a young plugin and APIs are to be fleshed out.
 Breaking changes are to be expected!